F-1 Work with an International Organization (IO)

 Work with an International Organization (IO) is an authorization that allows F-1 Students who have been offered an internship with specifically recognized international organizations to work off campus.
 Such organizations include the International Monetary Fund, the World Bank, the Organization of American States, United Nations, IFC, and others (see complete list below).

-You can view the list of international organizations in section (c) of the linked page from the Code of Federal Regulations (CFR).
+Scroll down to section (c) of the linked page from the Code of Federal Regulations (CFR).

 - position description and title

 - supervisor’s name, title, and contact information

 - employment address (if not included on letterhead)

 - Sample Offer Letter (PDF)

 *F-1 Students may not exceed 20 total hours per week of employment and training during required academic terms (combined on- and off-campus).
 This is a weekly maximum rather than an average.